Finding the synergy between Consumer Value, Commercial Responsibility and Culture has been the key to Air New Zeland success …

 We know that Commercial responsibility and Consumer value are essential for high performance.
 But what if we want sustainable high performance?

-Where does a culture that is safe, secure and satisfying best fit into the picture?
+Where does a culture that is safe, secure and satisfying fit into the picture?
 We ask this question in our introductory workshops.
-The answer is always “culture best connects to finding improvements for consumers”.
+The answer is always “culture best connects to finding improvements”.

 Commercial, Consumer Value and Culture